 - Move to somewhere smaller or a cheaper area to save on rent

-- Use The Birdy to track what you spend day-to-day.
-I bet you can find £5 per day to cut out.
-That’s £1800 a year right there.
+- Review your day-to-day spending in Toshl, and I bet you'll find £5 per day to cut out without much anguish.
+That's £1800 a year right there.